Independent Albania: Aftermath

 The Treaties of London and Bucharest dealt with the final territorial adjustments arising out of the conclusion of the Balkan Wars.
 After the London treaty has been signed the ambassadors of six Great Powers decided to constitute a new state, Albania, as hereditary principality.

 The Great Powers refused to recognize the Provisional Government of Albania and, instead, organized the International Commission of Control (ICC) to take care of the administration of the newly established principality until the arrival of the new monarch.
 The first law enforcement agency of the new principality was the International Gendarmerie.

 The treaty of Bucharest, signed on 10 August 1913, established internationally recognized Albania as an independent state.
 The creation of Albanian state in 1913 after the Balkan Wars was their only political result.

 A plot by the Young Turk government and led by Bekir Fikri to restore Ottoman control over Albania through the installment of an Ottoman-Albanian officer Ahmed Izzet Pasha as monarch was uncovered by the Serbs and reported to the ICC.
-Ismail Qemali supported the plot for military assistance against Serbia and Greece.
+Ismail Kemal supported the plot for military assistance against Serbia and Greece.
 The ICC allowed their Dutch officers serving as the Albanian Gendarmerie to declare a state of emergency and stop the plot.
 They raided Vlorë on 7–8 January 1914, discovering more than 200 Ottoman troops and arrested Fikri.
-During Fikri's trial the plot emerged and an ICC military court under Colonel Willem de Veer condemned him to death and later commuted to life imprisonment, while Qemali and his cabinet resigned.
-After Qemali left the country, turmoil ensured throughout Albania.
+During Fikri's trial the plot emerged and an ICC military court under Colonel Willem de Veer condemned him to death and later commuted to life imprisonment, while Kemal and his cabinet resigned.
+After Kemal left the country, turmoil ensured throughout Albania.

-After a display of independence of Qemali's government, the Great Powers were angered and the International Commission of Control forced Qemali to step aside and leave Albania.
+After a display of independence of Kemal's government, the Great Powers were angered and the International Commission of Control forced Kemal to step aside and leave Albania.

 In 1914, after a gradual assumption of the administration of the country, the International Commission of Control prepared a draft of the constitution (Albanian: Statuti Organik) with 216 articles.
 It was a basis for establishment of the National Assembly with power of legislation in Albania, which was designed as a hereditary constitutional monarchy.
 According to the constitution, the new principality would have, with few exceptions, the same administrative organization as during the Ottoman Empire suzerainty.
 It would be partitioned on seven administrative districts, each of which would choose three representatives for the national assembly by direct suffrage.
 The prince would nominate ten representatives and the heads of the all three religions (Islam, Orthodox and Catholic) would be also representatives in the national assembly, which would have four-year terms.
 The Council of Ministres, with executive powers, would be appointed by the prince.
 After monarchical form of government has been installed by the International Commission of Control in 1914 the political system of Albania became a monarchy.

 The biggest group of Albanians who were left outside of the new state were Albanians from Kosovo, the cradle of the 19th century Albanian nationalism.
 Nazi Germany and Fascist Italy exploited the discontent of the Albanians about the inaccurate ethnic borders.